maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>QB</translation>

 YES
-The abbreviation "GB" stands for "Gigabyte" and is commonly used internationally without translation, even in Azerbaijani (az@latin).
-"QB" does not have meaning in this context and is incorrect.
+The translation is problematic.
+'GB' stands for 'gigabyte', and in Azerbaijani (Latin), it is also rendered as 'GB'.
+'QB' is incorrect and does not represent 'gigabyte'.

 Correct translation:
 GB
 ```
 </details>

+Number of issues: 8.